Elochike/aws-bootcamp-cruddur-2023/journal/week0.md

 **Set a Billing alarm**

-To monitor our spending by using billing alarms on cloud watch.
+- To monitor our spending by using billing alarms on cloud watch.

-Search for Cloud watch > alarms > billing, then clicked on create alarm.
+- Search for Cloud watch > alarms > billing, then clicked on create alarm.

-Namespace:AWS/Billing , Metric name: Estimated Charges, Currency: USD
+- Namespace:AWS/Billing , Metric name: Estimated Charges, Currency: USD

-Then set the conditions threshold to a static value.
+- Then set the conditions threshold to a static value.

-whenever the estimated charges is greater than the static amount it should give you an alarm.
+- whenever the estimated charges is greater than the static amount it should give you an alarm.

-The alarm state trigger “in alarm, then create an SNS topic(MyBillingAlarm) in order to send a message to my email.
+- he alarm state trigger “in alarm, then create an SNS topic(MyBillingAlarm) in order to send a message to my email.

-Then go to you email to respond to the pending confirmation in order to subscribe to it.
+- Then go to you email to respond to the pending confirmation in order to subscribe to it.

 ![bill](https://github.com/Elochike/aws-bootcamp-cruddur-2023/blob/main/images/bill-alarm.png.PNG)